Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:06:17 - Glauber Costa

 Yeah, essentially the same.
-But not only was it C, we were bringing a lot of techniques from like the kernel and stuff like that, like direct IO, like we were not using memory map files.
-That for the time where we were putting this thing was quite novel.
-And because of that we could actually Post performance numbers 10 times higher consistently.
-Tensions and sometimes more higher than Apache Cassandra.
-And that was our play.
-Like, we're going to do this.
-So I stayed doing this for.
-I was always joking that back then if you invited me to join a database company, my answer would have been hell no. But then the database company joined me in a sense.
-Kernel operating system company, which is what I was trying to do.
+But not only was it C++, we were bringing a lot of techniques from the kernel and stuff like that, like direct I/O, like we were not using memory-mapped files.
+And that, for the time and place where we were doing this, was quite novel.
+And because of that we could actually post performance numbers 10 times higher consistently, 10x and sometimes more than Apache Cassandra.
+And that was our play: we're going to do this.
+So I stayed doing this for...
+I was always joking that back then, if you invited me to join a database company, my answer would have been hell no. But then the database company joined me, in a sense, because I joined a kernel operating system company, which is what I was trying to do.

 00:07:02 - Anthony Campolo